 Publish Code Coverage in Azure DevOps

-Install the RKTracer plugin in Azure DevOps from Marketplace
+Install the RKTracer code coverage tool plugin in Azure Devops from marketplace

 The RKTracer should be installed with a valid license.

-Step 1: To install the rktracer plugin.
-Go to the browser marketplace.
+1: To install the rktracer plugin.
+Go to the browser azure marketplace.

 Edit the project pipeline in Azure DevOps, and you need to make the following changes.

 Step 1: You need to disable the auto-generated code coverage by Microsoft.

 Step 2: Before you build your project, make sure you have turned on the RKTracer tool.